In this tutorial, you will import the backend app source code into your local development environment, add the Sentry SDK, and initialize it.

 mkvirtualenv --python=python3 sentry-demo-django

-You can name the virtual environment whatever you feel that is appropriate, in our case we named it sentry-demo-django
+You can name the virtual environment whatever you need for your project.
+In our case, we named it "sentry-demo-django".

 Makefileincluded in the project's root folder.
 The file is used here to mimic a CI/CD flow.